Horse riding in Malvern, Worcester, Worcestershire

 Priors Court is a 16th Century Tudor House, with an interesting history and a long equestrian tradition.

 The Riding Establishment was started in 1995 and has grown to being one of the largest yards in the area covering both teaching and livery.
-It is a member of the Association of British Riding Schools (ABRS), and is licensed and inspected by Malvern Hills District Council, The school has qualified NVQ Assessors, and can provide NVQ/City & Guilds training/teaching in conjunction with provider partners.
+It is a member of the Association of British Riding Schools (ABRS), and is licensed and inspected by Malvern Hills District Council, The school has qualified NVQ Assessors and Coaches, and can provide NVQ/City & Guilds training/teaching in conjunction with provider partners.

-Written by Claire Pendleton, with photos by Wendy Barnwell, the glossy 12 page
+Written by Claire Pendleton, with photos by Wendy Barnwell, the glossy 12 + 16 pagechildren's story books feature

 actual horses, the star of which is Leon.